Australian Cattle Dog (Blue Heeler)

-As the owner of an Australian Cattle Dog there are a few potential health issues you should be aware of and the costs associated with diagnosis and treatment.
+As the proud parent of an Australian Cattle Dog there are a few potential health issues you should be aware of and the costs associated with diagnosis and treatment.

 - Hip Dysplasia – $4,000 to $6,000